 If you’ve watched any TV news lately, you’ve seen reports of the stress and hopelessness many people are experiencing today.
 Layoffs, unemployment, foreclosures, bankruptcies, and natural disasters are putting enormous pressure on families to give up hope and succumb to despair.

 This is not just the experience of unbelievers.
-Barbara and I meet many Christians who face difficult times in their finances, health, family, or emotions.
+I meet many Christians who face difficult times in their finances, health, family, or emotions.
 Like Job and many other men and women in the Bible, they’re at the end of their rope, and their faith is being tested.

 At such times, we need to know where to turn for help: